Hodge Theory for Combinatorial Geometries: Introduction

 where the sum is over all nonempty proper flats of $\mathrm{M}$.
-Note that the rank function of \emph{any} matroid on $E$, and more generally any submodular function of the free matroid on $E$, can, when restricted to the set of nonempty proper subsets of $E$, be obtained as a \emph{limit} of strictly submodular functions.
+Note that the rank function of \emph{any} matroid on $E$ can, when restricted to the set of nonempty proper subsets of $E$, be obtained as a \emph{limit} of strictly submodular functions.
 We write ``$\text{deg}$'' for the isomorphism $A^r(\mathrm{M})_\mathbb{R} \simeq \mathbb{R}$ determined by the property that